 Removing and Reducing Packaging

 Our quest to eliminate unnecessary packaging has led to significant reductions in packaging materials across our portfolio of products.
 We have eliminated paperboard and corrugated cardboard inserts, reduced the thickness of shrink-wrap plastic films, and slimmed down the thickness our plastic cup containers.
 We plan to further trim the thickness of metal fruit and tomato can ends.
 And, we’ll continue to explore ways to minimize the use and thickness of plastic films, sealants, and cups.
 We continue to identify and strategize ways to continue to reduce packaging materials into the future.
+For example, due to packaging innovation efforts we were able to save almost 6 million pounds of plastic since 2010 in our 4 ounce plastic fruit cups.

 Focusing on Reuse and Recycling